 - Special to The Washington Times - Tuesday, January 20, 2026

-LONDON — As the Trump administration weighs the possibility of new military action against Iran in support of anti-regime protesters, Moscow has issued a sharp warning against any external intervention.
-But the tough talk from Russia comes at a time when the Kremlin’s influence in the region is at its lowest point since the collapse of the Soviet Union.
+LONDON — Moscow has issued a sharp warning against any external intervention as the Trump administration weighs new military action against Iran in support of the regime’s protesters, but the Kremlin’s influence in the region is at its lowest point since the collapse of the Soviet Union.

 Once a key power broker from Algeria to Iran, Russia is now reduced to transactional diplomacy and largely symbolic military posturing.